 The federal government has a long history of conservation in the Lake Tahoe Basin.
 Preservation efforts include congressional approval of the Compact, the consolidation of three national forests into the Lake Tahoe Basin Management Unit (LTBMU) of the US Forest Service to protect the watershed, and the passage of numerous funding bills.
 At the 1997 Lake Tahoe Forum, President Clinton and Vice President Gore renewed the federal commitment to Lake Tahoe by issuing an Executive Order creating the Lake Tahoe Federal Interagency Partnership.
+This partnership is guided by the EIP Implementation Agreements.
 Through this collaborative effort, the federal agencies agreed to increase federal funding to strive toward attainment of environmental thresholds, and to coordinate all federal activities in the Basin.
 Oversight of the partnership is provided by the Tahoe Regional Executives, which consists of the regional administrators of partner agencies.
 Day-to-day coordination and program-level implementation rests with the Lake Tahoe Basin Executive Committee (LTBEC) , which consists of the local federal officials in the Tahoe Basin.

 The Lake Tahoe Restoration Act (LTRA) of 2000 authorized the federal share of the EIP funding, which allowed the Forest Service to invest $300 million in EIP projects and programs.
 In 2003, Congress amended the Southern Nevada Public Land Management Act (SNPLMA) to allow the proceeds from sales of surplus federal lands in southern Nevada to fund the federal share of the EIP.
 Through the LTRA, SNPLMA, and other sources, the federal agencies invested more than $293 million in the EIP from 1997 to 2006.